arbuzyul/p1-movie-trailer/README.md

 ## Content Priority Outline >> CONTENT STRATEGY

-1. Title
+1. Title: Mulan
 2. Trailer
-3. Release Date
+3. Release Date: 1998
-4. Brief Description
+4. Brief Description: Mulan is a movie about a courageous girl from China who takes the place of her father during war.
+It is filled with drama and humor.
-5. Actors, Directors
+5. Actors, Directors: Lea Salonga (Mulan), Eddie Murphy (Mushu), Miguel Ferrer (Shan-Yu).
+Directed by Tony Bancroft and Barry Cook
-6. Imagery
+6. Imagery: Colorful, elegant, creative.
-7. Rating
+7. Rating: G
-8. Music
+8. Music: By Jerry Goldsmith
-9. Movie Rating/Reception
+9. Movie Rating: 7.6/10

 ## Art Direction